 When volcanic eruptions led to the formation of the Virunga mountain range many years ago, Lake Kivu’s outlet towards the Nile was blocked.
-As a result, its content rose to an unprecedented level and surged over the edge.
+As a result, its content surged over the edge.
 The overflow created a new outlet and formed Rusizi River.

 Rusizi River spans the distance of 117 kilometers.
 Along the way, the river forms part of the border between Rwanda and the Democratic Republic of Congo (DRC).
 Farther downstream, it borders Burundi and the DRC.